full-path/ridesheet/src/getting-started.md

 Before diving into RideSheet, make sure you have the following:

-- **A Google Workspace account**: RideSheet is based on Google Sheets and requires a Google Workspace account for hosting.
+- **A Google Workspace account**: RideSheet is based on Google Sheets and requires a [Google Workspace](https://workspace.google.com/pricing.html) account for hosting.
 - **A reliable internet connection**: Since RideSheet operates online, a stable internet connection is necessary for accessing and updating your data.
 - **Basic spreadsheet skills**: While RideSheet simplifies many tasks, familiarity with spreadsheet software, particularly Google Sheets, will be helpful.

 !!! tip "Google for Nonprofits"
     For many nonprofit organizations, Google provides free or discounted access to its services through the [Google for Nonprofits](https://www.google.com/nonprofits/) program.
-Learn more about [eligibility requirements](https://www.google.com/nonprofits/eligibility/).ß
+Learn more about [eligibility requirements](https://www.google.com/nonprofits/eligibility/).

 ## What You Need to Set Up RideSheet